Hey, I’m Emma.

 So where do you learn these mad web dev skills?

-While this opportunity exists… there is still a huge learning curve in terms of how to learn ALL the techy details around building a website.
+While this opportunity exists… there is still a huge learning curve in terms of how to learn ALL the techy bits and pieces around building a website.
 And there are so many different places to learn from!

 A high-end solution